oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 but for reasons that are unclear to me the DEMO object looks different in each list.
-All DEMO times are grouped together under the name of the event in one list, while the other lists only a single time with item list item.
+One list
+shows each DEMO title once
+with all the times the DEMO happens right under the title.
+The other list
+shows each DEMO title multiple times with only one of the times the DEMO happens.
-In one list the times are in bold.
+In the first list the times are in bold.
-In the other list they are italicized.
+In the other list the times are italicized.
-In one list the am and pm have punctuation and in the other they don't.
+In the first list the am and pm do not have punctuation and in the other they do.
-One list includes the DEMO location.
+The first list does not include the DEMO location.
-The other doesn't.
+The other does.

 {{ embed.img(
   src='blog/2023/masked-demo.jpg',